 Grant in 2012

-Halotechnics specializes in advanced materials designed for thermal energy storage, primarily aimed at large-scale concentrated solar power (CSP) plants.
-The company's innovative technology functions as both a heat transfer fluid that facilitates energy transfer between the solar collector and the heat engine, and as a storage medium that retains excess energy.
-This dual functionality enhances the efficiency and effectiveness of energy storage in CSP systems, contributing to the advancement of renewable energy solutions.
+Halotechnics specializes in the development of advanced materials designed for thermal energy storage, primarily aimed at enhancing the efficiency of large-scale concentrated solar power (CSP) plants.
+The company's innovative materials function as both a heat transfer fluid and a storage medium, facilitating the effective transfer of heat from the solar collector to the heat engine while also storing excess energy for later use.
+This dual functionality is essential for optimizing energy storage and improving the overall performance of CSP systems.

 Persimmon Technologies